 GBAR Backup performs a live backup, meaning that normal operations may continue while backup is in progress.
-When GBAR backup starts, it sends a request to gadmin , which then requests the GPE and GSE to create snapshots of their data.
+When GBAR backup starts, gbar will check loading after gbar backup started, if loading is running, it will pause loading for 1 min, and then continue backup. (u can specify the loading pausing interval by env PAUSE_LOADING).
+And then, it sends a request to the admin server , which then requests the GPE and GSE to create snapshots of their data.
 Per the request, the GPE and GSE store their data under GBAR’s own working directory.
 GBAR also directly contacts the Dictionary and obtains a dump of its system configuration information.
-In addition, GBAR records TigerGraph system version.
+In addition, GBAR gathers the TigerGraph system version and customized information including user defined functions, token functions, schema layouts and user-uploaded icons.
 Then, GBAR compresses each of these data and configuration information files in tgz format and stores them in the <backup_tag>-<timestamp> subfolder on each node.
 As the last step, GBAR copies that file to local storage or AWS S3, according to the Config settings, and removes all temporary files generated during backup.

 gbar restore <archive_name>

 Restore is an offline operation, requiring the data services to be temporarily shut down.
 The user must specific the full archive name ( <backup_tag>-<timestamp> ) to be restored.
 When GBAR restore begins, it first searches for a backup archive exactly matching the archive_name supplied in the command line.
 Then it decompresses the backup files to a working directory.
 Next, GBAR will compare the TigerGraph system version in the backup archive with the current system's version, to make sure that backup archive is compatible with that current system.
 It will then shut down the TigerGraph servers (GSE, RESTPP, etc.) temporarily.
 Then, GBAR makes a copy of the current graph data, as a precaution.
 Next, GBAR copies the backup graph data into the GPE and GSE and notifies the Dictionary to load the configuration data.
+Also, gbar will notify the GST to load backup user data and copy the backup user defined token/functions to the right location.
 When these actions are all done, GBAR will restart the TigerGraph servers.